 The water should be at least 195F and the tea leaves should be left in the water for 3 to 5 minutes at a time.

-You will need to limit how much the tea is exposed to airborne particles.
-Therefore, you should place the tea in an airtight container before placing it in the fridge.
+Therefore, you should place all the batches in a good quality airtight container before placing it in the fridge.

-Taking this measure will also prevent the odors from other foods from interfering with your tea.
+In addition, this method will prevent the odors from the other food from interfering with your drinks.

 As a whole, you will be left with a fresher, better tasting tea.

-If you prefer drinking sweetened iced tea, don’t add the sugar or other sweeteners right away.
+With sweet iced tea, don’t add the sugar, fruit, sweeteners right away.
 These can ferment if stored for longer periods.

 Instead, store the tea in the fridge as it is.
-Add the sugar and other ingredients just before serving and consuming the tea.
+Add the sugar, fruit, and other ingredients just before serving and consuming the tea.